How to Test Cell Phone Signal Strength

 -110 to -120 dBm Considered very poor signal (0 to 1 bar)

 Please note: This chart depicts an educational but general assumption.
-It may not be true for all carriers as each carrier has their own dBm to bars conversion standard.
+It may not be true for all carriers as each carrier has its own dBm to bars conversion standard.

 The closer you are to -50 dBm, the better your signal strength. -90 dBm or over is good and reliable.
 You’ll be able to enjoy uninterrupted calls and fast data speeds.
 Around -100 dBm is where most experience inconsistent service and weak reception.
-Calls drop, texts take long to send, videos constantly buffer, and webpages are slow.
-At -120 dBm or lower, your phone is just a paperweight.
-Cell phone signal boosters can help those with below-average signal.
+Calls drop, texts take too long to send, videos constantly buffer, and webpages are slow.
+Anything below -120 dBm signifies a very weak signal or near dead zone.

-How Do I Check My Phone’s Signal Strength?
+How Do I Check Signal Strength on My Phone?

-Most smartphones can measure signal strength in dBm through field test mode.
+Most smartphones can test phone signal strength in dBm through field test mode.
 The process will vary depending on your device’s make and model.

 Apple Devices